-Cell phones are a fantastic convenience, but they come with unexpected surprises like unwanted phone calls.
-Maybe your cell phone number was recycled and belonged to someone else.
-Or, your number mistakenly appeared in some directory for a business.
-Regardless of the cause, solutions are popping up ranging from downloadable apps and 3rd party services that can help manage the experience.
+are a fantastic convenience, but they come with surprises like spammers or unwanted phone calls.
+Maybe your cell was recycled.
+Or, your number mistakenly appeared in some business directory.
+Regardless of the cause, learn block callers with these services.
+Also includes a tip on block your number.

 There is still some confusion about who can still call you.
-The NDNCR will not stop all telemarketing calls.
-The FTC provides more information in a FAQ publication.
-The following groups are still allowed to call:
+The NDNCR will not stop all FAQ publication.
+The following groups are still allowed to call:calls.
+The FTC provides more information in a

 - Political organizations

 - Charities (limitations on people calling on behalf of charities)